Compelte health Dentistry Socal Logo

 Discover the link between football and sleep apnea, its health risks, and effective treatments.
 Prioritize better sleep and health this Super Bowl season!

-Obstructive Sleep Apnea (OSA) is a common yet serious sleep disorder that affects millions of people.
-It occurs when the airway becomes partially or completely blocked during sleep, causing repeated interruptions in breathing.
+Obstructive Sleep Apnea (OSA) is a common yet potentially serious sleep disorder characterized by repeated interruptions in breathing during sleep.

 More Posts